kubernetes-sigs/node-feature-discovery/docs/developer-guide/index.md

 ...
 ```

-If you just want to try out feature discovery without connecting to nfd-master,
+If you just want to try out resource topology discovery without connecting to
-pass the `-no-publish` flag to nfd-topology-updater.
+the Kubernetes API, pass the `-no-publish` flag to nfd-topology-updater.

 > **NOTE:** NFD topology updater needs certain directories and/or files from
 > the host mounted inside the NFD container.
 Thus, you need to provide Docker